lob/nomad-autoscaler-cloudwatch-apm/README.md

 ## Plugin Configuration

-To use the plugin you will need download the binary to the client nodes and add the following block into the Nomad Autoscaler configuration.
+To use the plugin you will need to download the binary to the client nodes and add the following block into the Nomad Autoscaler configuration.

 If the `aws_access_key_id` and `aws_secret_access_key` settings are omitted the plugin will use the instance role to authenticate with the CloudWatch API.